-Although 3GB isn't a lot of room, the Personal plan is still worthy of consideration thanks to the 10Web premium WordPress plug-in bundle it (and the other plans) includes.
-The bundle alone normally costs $75 and can enhance nearly every aspect of your WordPress sites, letting you creating beautiful galleries and live Google Maps widgets.
+Although 5GB isn't a lot of room, the Personal plan is still worthy of consideration thanks to the 10Web premium WordPress plug-in bundle it (and the other plans) includes.
+The bundle alone normally costs $75 and can enhance nearly every aspect of your WordPress sites, letting you create beautiful galleries and live Google Maps widgets.

 10Web Review: Final Thoughts

 Throughout my 10Web review, I was really impressed by the custom WordPress software included in my plan; the site management hub was well set up, and the WordPress plug-ins added a great deal of functionality.
+And the provider did make my website really fast.
 The real question is, are you willing to pay for those extras?

 10Web offers fully-featured WordPress hosting, but it does it so at a significantly higher price point than most comparable hosts.
 For users willing to pay extra for great features and performance, 10Web is certainly worth considering.